 This Creamy Mushroom Pasta is the perfect easy dinner to feed a family of four.
-Hidden in this smooth and silky mushroom sauce is an absolute explosion of deliciousness just waiting to be devoured!
+Hidden in this smooth and silky mushroom sauce is an absolute burst of deliciousness just waiting to be devoured!

 Overhead shot of Creamy Mushroom Pasta in the Skillet with garnish around

 1. Don’t overcrowd the pan – putting too many mushrooms in the pan at once will cause the mushrooms to steam instead of fry.
-The amount I’ve used in this recipe (photo below) is just at the limit of what I recommend a good amount to fry at once.
-If you find yourself with too many mushrooms then simply fry in batches.
+The amount I’ve used in this recipe (photo below) is just at the limit of what I recommend as a good amount to fry at once.
+If you find yourself with too many mushrooms, then simply fry in batches.

 2. Don’t annoy them – they’re probably annoyed that they’ve been sliced and thrown in a hot pan already, once they’re in there don’t shake them about every 2 seconds.
 Plonk them in, spread them out and leave them to brown on one side.
 Then stir them to brown the other side.